 My first thought was, what can these guys teach me?
 But I worked hard to keep an open mind and listen.
-I am glad I did as I learned a lot from them.
+I am glad I did, as I learned a lot from them.

 I wanted to share with you a few of the things that stood out for me while watching the DVDs:

-– Train the Traps in Multiple Shoulder Positions – For the average individual, they need to focus on decreasing the activation of their upper trapezius but for those that are looking at targeting them, look at targeting them in multiple shoulder positions.
-I liked what Ben suggested on changing the shoulder position when it comes to working the traps.
-Train the traps with the shoulder joint in protraction, neutral and retracted.
-Plus make sure to contract the triceps in order to keep the biceps out of exercise.
+I liked Ben’s suggestion on changing the shoulder position when working the traps.
+For the average individual, they need to focus on decreasing the activation of their upper trapezius but for those that are looking at targeting them, look at targeting them in multiple shoulder positions.
+Train the pitfalls with the shoulder joint in protraction, neutral, and retracted.
+Plus, contract the triceps to keep the biceps out of exercise.

 Rick Kaselj, MS